Ottoman Imperial Harem

 The Ottoman Imperial Harem (حرم همايون) of the Ottoman Empire was the Ottoman sultan's harem – composed of the wives, servants (both female slaves and eunuchs), female relatives and the sultan's concubines – occupying a secluded portion (seraglio) of the Ottoman imperial household.
-This institution played an important social function within the Ottoman court, and wielded considerable political authority in Ottoman affairs, especially during the long period known as the Sultanate of Women (approximately 1534 to 1683).
+This institution played an important social function within the Ottoman court, and wielded considerable political authority in Ottoman affairs, especially during the long period known as the Sultanate of Women (approximately 1534 to 1715).

 Historians claim that the sultan was frequently lobbied by harem members of different ethnic or religious backgrounds to influence the geography of the Ottoman wars of conquest.
 The utmost authority in the imperial harem, the valide sultan, ruled over the other women in the household.
 The consorts of the sultan were normally of slave origin, including the valide sultan.

-The Kizlar Agha (Kızlarağası, also known as the "Chief Black Eunuch" because of the Nilotic origin of most aghas) was the head of the eunuchs responsible for guarding the imperial harem.
+The Kizlar Agha (Kızlarağası, also known as the "Chief Black Eunuch" because of the Nilotic origin of most aghas) was the head of the eunuchs and responsible for guarding the imperial harem.

 Etymology

 The word harem is derived from the Arabic harim or haram, which connotes the sacred and forbidden.
-The term further emphasizes that only women household members, and some related male family members, were able to enter these areas.
+The term further emphasizes that only women household members, and some related male family members, were entitled to enter these areas.
 The word has also been traced back to meaning "sanctuary," reflecting the communal and honored aspect of the haram.

 Background

-The institution of the Ottoman Imperial Harem built upon the example of preceding Muslim empires, such as the royal harem of the Abbasid Caliphate and the Burji harem of the Mamluk Sultanate.
+The institution of the Ottoman Imperial Harem was built upon the example of preceding Muslim empires, such as the royal harem of the Abbasid Caliphate and the Burji harem of the Mamluk Sultanate.

 The Ottoman Imperial Harem developed from the harem of the Turkish Islamic dynasties of Anatolia, notably the Seljuk harem, which is believed to have been the role model for the later Ottoman Imperial Harem.

 The harem of the Ottoman dynasty gradually expanded until the fall of Constantinople in 1453, when the Ottoman dynasty, which had previously been nomadic, became fully permanently settled.
-From the 15th-century, the sultans of the Ottoman dynasty also stopped marrying princesses of foreign dynasties, and chose to use slave-concubines for procreation.
-It was after the Ottomans settled in Constantinople that the Ottoman Imperial Harem developed in to its final form.
+From the 15th century, the sultans of the Ottoman dynasty also stopped marrying princesses of foreign dynasties and chose to use slave-concubines for procreation.
+It was after the Ottomans settled in Constantinople that the Ottoman Imperial Harem developed into its final form.